A note on the non-existence of prime models of theories of pseudo-finite fields: Preliminaries

-\para {\bf Review on Hilbertian fields and their properties}. \vlabel{hilb1} All references are to the book of Fried and Jarden \cite{FJ}. \begin{enumerate} \item Recall that a field $K$ is {\em Hilbertian} if whenever $f\in K[X,Y]$ is separable in $Y$ and irreducible over $K(X)$, then there are (infinitely many) tuples $a\in K$ such that $f(a,Y)$ is defined and irreducible over $K$.
-There are many equivalent statements of this property, and in particular if it is satisfied for $|X|=|Y|=1$, then it is satisfied for tuples $X$, $Y$ of arbitrary length (Proposition 13.2.2). \item It is convenient to define, for $K$ a field and irreducible polynomials $f_1,\ldots, f_m\in K(X)[Y]$ and non-zero $g\in K[X]$, the {\em Hilbert set} $H_K(f_1,\ldots,f_m; g)$ as the set of $a\in K$ such that $g(a)\neq 0$ and $f_1(a,X),\ldots,f_m(a,X)$ are defined and irreducible over $K$.
-If $f_1,\ldots,f_m$ are separable in $Y$, we call this set {\em separable Hilbert}.
-If $K$ is Hilbertian, then every separable Hilbert set is non-empty (and infinite).
-(The separability assumption is important in positive characteristic $p$: if $K$ is perfect, then the polynomial $Y^p-X$ is irreducible, but if $a\in K$, $Y^p-a$ is never irreducible). \item Examples of Hilbertian fields include $\rat$ and any finitely generated infinite field.
+\para {\bf Review on Hilbertian fields and their properties}.
+All references are to the book of Fried and Jarden, \cite{FJ}. \begin{enumerate} \item Recall that a field $K$ is {\em Hilbertian} if whenever $f\in K[T,X]$ ($(T,X)$ a tuple of indeterminates, $|X|=1$) is separable in $X$ and irreducible over $K(T)[X]$, then there are infinitely many tuples $a$ in $K$ such that $f(a,X)$ is irreducible over $K$.
+There are many equivalent statements of this property, and in particular if it is satisfied for $|T|=1$, then it is satisfied for tuples $T$ of arbitrary length (Proposition 13.2.2). \item Examples of Hilbertian fields include $\rat$ and any finitely generated infinite field.
 Function fields are Hilbertian, and if $K$ is Hilbertian, then so is any finite algebraic extension of $K$.
-An infinite separably algebraic extension $L$ of a Hilbertian field $K$ is not necessarily Hilbertian, but any finite proper separable extension of $L$ which is not contained in the Galois hull of $L$ is Hilbertian (Theorem 13.9.4). \item Let $M_1,M_2$ be Galois extensions of the Hilbertian field $K$, and $M\subset M_1M_2$ be such that $M\not\subset M_i$ for $i=1,2$.
-Then $M$ is Hilbertian (Theorem 13.8.3). \item Every (separable) Hilbert set contains one of the form $H_K(f)$, with $f$ monic (and separable) (Lemma 12.1.6). \item Let $L$ be a finite separable extension of $K$.
-Then every separable Hilbert subset of $L$ contains a separable Hilbert subset of $K$ (Lemma 12.2.2). \item Let $K$ be a Hilbertian field, $f(X,Y)\in K[X,Y]$ irreducible and separable in $Y$, and $G$ the Galois group of the Galois extension of $K(X)$ generated by the roots of $f(X,Y)=0$.
-Then there is a separable Hilbert set $H\subseteq K$ such that if $a\in H$, then the Galois group of the extension generated by the roots of $f(a,Y)=0$ is isomorphic to $G$.
-In particular, $f(a,Y)$ is irreducible (Proposition 16.1.5).
+An infinite separably algebraic extension $L$ of a Hilbertian field $K$ is not necessarily Hilbertian, but any finite proper separable extension of $L$ which is not contained in the Galois hull of $L$ (over $K$) is Hilbertian (Theorem 13.9.4). \item Let $M_1,M_2$ be Galois extensions of the Hilbertian field $K$, and $M$ a subfield of $M_1M_2$ containing $K$ and such that $M\not\subset M_i$ for $i=1,2$.
+Then $M$ is Hilbertian (Theorem 13.8.3). \item In order to state some properties of Hilbertian fields, it is convenient to define, for $K$ a field and irreducible polynomials $f_1,\ldots, f_m\in K[T][X]$ which are separable in $X$, and non-zero $g\in K[T]$, the {\em separable Hilbert set} $H_K(f_1,\ldots,f_m; g)$ as the set of $a\in K$ such that $g(a)\neq 0$ and $f_1(a,X),\ldots,f_m(a,X)$ are irreducible over $K$. \item Every separable Hilbert subset of $K^r$ contains one of the form $H_K(f)$, with $f$ monic irreducible and separable (Lemma 12.1.6).
+Hence if $K$ is Hilbertian then every separable Hilbert set is infinite. \item Let $L$ be a finite separable extension of $K$.
+Then every separable Hilbert subset of $L$ contains a separable Hilbert subset of $K$ of the forme $H_K(f)$ (Lemma 12.2.2). \item Let $K$ be a Hilbertian field, $f(T,X)\in K[T,X]$ irreducible and separable in $X$, and $G$ the Galois group of the Galois extension of $K(T)$ generated by the roots of $f(T,X)=0$.
+Then there is a separable Hilbert set $H\subseteq K^r$ such that if $a\in H$, then the Galois group of the extension generated by the roots of $f(a,X)=0$ is isomorphic to $G$.
+In particular, $f(a,X)$ is irreducible (Proposition 16.1.5).

 \end{enumerate}